Research

 Revisit your long-term solicitor career goals

-Every step you take now improves your future as a solicitor.
+Every step you take now strengthens your future as a solicitor.

 In Summary…